 3 Takeaways from the Cause Marketing Forum Conference

-I’m not big fan of conferences.
+I’m not a big fan of conferences.
 I like to say that conferences are for people who don’t read.
 And I read a lot!
 I follow a lot of key people on Twitter.
 I have ongoing hashtag searches on terms like #causemarketing and #iot (Internet of Things) so I can follow the things that interest me.
 Finally, I subscribe to half a dozen email newsletters.

 I’m good.
 Really.

-The last thing I need is to travel a thousand miles, sit in a smelly cab and pay for a hotel room only to have a conference speaker tell me something I already know!
+The last thing I need is to travel a thousand miles, sit in a smelly cab, and pay for a hotel room only to have a conference speaker tell me something I already know!

 But once a year, I make a point to attend one conference: the annual Cause Marketing Forum Conference in Chicago.
 It simply is a must-attend event.
 I get to meet and talk to the nation’s top cause marketers.
 And the conference is increasingly attracting international cause marketers.
 It’s two days of education and inspiration, and this year’s conference didn’t disappoint.